Extrasensory perception

 Extrasensory perception (ESP), also known as a sixth sense, or cryptaesthesia, is a claimed paranormal ability pertaining to reception of information not gained through the recognized physical senses, but sensed with the mind.
 The term was adopted by Duke University botanist J. B. Rhine to denote psychic abilities such as telepathy, psychometry, clairvoyance and their trans-temporal operation as precognition or retrocognition.

 Second sight is an alleged form of extrasensory perception, whereby a person perceives information, in the form of a vision, about future events before they happen (precognition), or about things or events at remote locations (remote viewing).
-There is no evidence that second sight exists.
+There is no good evidence that second sight exists.
 Reports of second sight are known only from anecdotes.
 Second sight and ESP are classified as pseudosciences.

 History

 Zener cards were first used in the 1930s for experimental research into ESP.